modolabs/Kurogo-Mobile-Web/doc/Guide/modulepeople.rst

   * LDAPPeopleController - uses a standard LDAP server.
 You can configure the various fields if your values differ from defaults
   * ADPeopleController - a subclass of the LDAP controller that has preconfigured mappings for Active Directory
-  * DatabasePeopleController - connects to an external database server (MySQL/SQLite).
+  * DatabasePeopleController - connects to an external database server.
 This controller assumes that people are mapped to a single row and that the various fields are stored in single (definable) columns

 * *PERSON_CLASS* allows you to set a different class name for the returned user objects when searching.